Goals, Objectives, Planned Activities and Roadmap

 3. A critical mass of non-superpower states can lead the way toward a Baruch Plan for AI, while and if superpowers don't, serving as a bridge among them and a stimulus, and at once standing to gain massive economic benefits and political leverage derived from participating in such open Global Public Interest AI Lab.

-Activities
+Planned Activities

-To advance our Aims, we'll seek to "onboard" a good number of globally diverse leading experts and NGOs by having them join our Coalition in some form or participate in our activities, and energize them to contribute decisively.
+To advance our Aims, we'll seek to "onboard" a good number of globally diverse leading experts and NGOs by having them join our Coalition in some form or participate in our activities and energize them to contribute decisively.
 These will be expert and/or widely renowned in AI safety, global governance, or IT security.

 They will include top former diplomats, heads of state, and security officials, and progressively and increasingly current officials from relevant agencies will be included in the list in a few months.